Alternatives for those with deafness or impaired hearing, relying on the CapTel phone and national captioning service

 - Difficult to use: The TTY needs many more steps and requires re-learning — making it difficult for some older adults and those with poor dexterity or poor memory.

 - Employers at risk: Those who work need a solution for office and home.
 Employers need a solution to avoid potential legal action for workplace discrimination.
+A business phone cannot be diverted to a system that requires an operator to be dialed.

 Skype with captioning